awfm9/rich/README.md

 I also love structured JSON logging.
 With tools such as `jq`, it becomes easy to analyze your applications logic in detail.
 The visibility gained is an indispensable part of monitoring and maintenance for large-scale production applications.

 The issue is that, in the case of error paths, both the logging and the error wrapping will often be used to add contextual information.
-In an idea world, we would be able to bring them both together - and this is what `rich.Error` and `rich.Log` do.
+In an ideal world, we would be able to bring them both together - and this is what `rich.Error` and `rich.Log` do.

 Consider some of the code from the example without the use of the rich package: